Pyramids of Mars: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in December 1976.
 The novelisation contains a substantial prologue giving the history of Sutekh and the Osirans and features an epilogue in which a future Sarah researches the destruction of the Priory and how it was explained.
-An unabridged reading of the novelisation by actor Tom Baker was released on CD in August 2008 by BBC Audiobooks.
-Pyramids of Mars was reprinted in the second volume of The Essential Terrance Dicks published on 26 August 2021 by BBC books.
+An unabridged reading of the novelisation by actor Tom Baker was released on CD in August 2008.
+Pyramids of Mars was reprinted in the second volume of The Essential Terrance Dicks, published on 26 August 2021 by BBC books.

+A prequel/sequel to this story, called The Sands of Time, written by Justin Richards, was released in 1996.
+Published by Virgin Books, it starred the Fifth Doctor.

 Home media

-The story first came out on VHS and Betamax in an omnibus format in February 1985.
-It was subsequently released in episodic format in April 1994.
-It was released on DVD in the United Kingdom on 1 March 2004.
-It was also released on 31 October 2011 as an extra on The Sarah Jane Adventures Series 4 DVD and Blu-ray boxset as a tribute to Elisabeth Sladen who had died earlier in the year.
+The story first came out on VHS and Betamax in an omnibus format in February 1985, one of the first serials to do so.
+It was subsequently released in episodic format in February 1994.
+It was released on DVD in the United Kingdom on 1 March 2004, containing commentary and behind the scenes footage.
+It was also released on 31 October 2011 as an extra on The Sarah Jane Adventures Series 4 DVD and Blu-ray boxset.

-In 2013 it was released on DVD again as part of the "Doctor Who: The Doctors Revisited 1–4" box set, alongside The Aztecs, The Tomb of the Cybermen and Spearhead from Space.
+In 2013 it was released on DVD again in the US as part of the "Doctor Who: The Doctors Revisited 1–4" box set, alongside The Aztecs, The Tomb of the Cybermen and Spearhead from Space.
 Alongside a documentary on the Fourth Doctor, the disc features the serial put together as a single feature in widescreen format with an introduction from show runner at the time Steven Moffat, as well as its original version.

+Tales of the TARDIS

+A special edition of the episode aired on BBC iPlayer on 20 June 2024, as part of the spin-off series Tales of the TARDIS.